gloveboxes/Arduino-ESP8266-Secure-Http-Azure-IoT-Hub-Client/README.md

 2. Start Arduino and open Preferences window.
 3. Enter  http://arduino.esp8266.com/stable/package_esp8266com_index.json  into Additional Board Manager URLs field.
 You can add multiple URLs, separating them with commas.
 4. Open Boards Manager from Tools > Board menu and install esp8266 platform (and don't forget to select your ESP8266 board from Tools > Board menu after installation).
-5. Select NodeMUC or WeMos D1 Mini Board: Tools -> Board -> NodeMCU 1.0 (ESP-12E module) or WeMos D1 Mini
+5. Select NodeMCU or WeMos D1 Mini Board: Tools -> Board -> NodeMCU 1.0 (ESP-12E module) or WeMos D1 Mini
 6. Set Port and Upload Speed: Tools.
 Note, you may need to try different port speeds to successfully flash the device.
 Faster is better as each time you upload the code to your device you are re-flashing the complete ROM not just your code.

 ##ESP8266 Arduino Core Documentation